fabiolademarco/MyTutorBack-End/readme.md

 ## Running MyTutor Backend

+### Creating and populating the DB
+First of all, you have to create an populate the database.
+Scripts are located into `db_scripts` folder.
+Run `MyTutorDatabase_Script.sql` and then `MyTutorDB_script_populator.sql`.
+In the db creation script is also created a user that you can use to log in into the db (**This should not be used in production**).

 ### Setting up Node.js dependencies
 After you've imported the project you should run the command `npm install` in the project folder